Formation of Fast-spinning Neutron Stars in Close Binaries and Magnetar-driven Stripped-envelope Supernovae

-We employ \texttt{MESA} to perform detailed binary evolution of a helium star and a $1.4\,M_{\odot}$ NS star in close orbits.
-In addition to an NS as the companion star, we also take into account other types of companions, mostly including MS star, helium star and BH, for computing the event rates using rapid population synthesis (see more details in the next section).
+Following ref.\cite{qin2018} which presented that the companion mass has little effect on the final mass of the helium star and the rotational energy of the remnant, we thus only employ \texttt{MESA} to perform detailed binary evolution of helium stars and $1.4\,M_{\odot}$ NSs in close orbits. {In addition to an NS as the companion star, we also take into account other types of companions, mostly including MS star, helium star and BH, to compute the event rates using a rapid population synthesis (see more details in the next section).
 The radii of MS and helium star companions remain almost the same during the late evolution of primary helium stars, so the mass transfer is avoided.
-Therefore, MS and helium star companions are expected to have a similar effect on the tidal interaction on the primary helium stars, which results in quantitatively comparable properties (ejecta mass and final rotational energy).
-For the parameter space considered in this study (see \ref{fig:MassTransferCase_Supplement}), we cover the helium star mass in a range of $2.3-40\,M_{\odot}$ (linear variation from 2.3 to $3.1\,M_{\odot}$, linear variation in logarithmic space from 3.2 to $40\,M_{\odot}$) and the orbital period from $0.04 -10\,{\rm{d}}$ (linear variation in logarithmic space).
+Therefore, MS and helium star companions are expected to have a similar effect on the tidal interaction of the the primary helium stars, which results in quantitatively comparable properties (ejecta mass and final rotational energy).} For the parameter space considered in this study (see \ref{fig:MassTransferCase_Supplement}), we cover the helium star mass in a range of $2.3-40\,M_{\odot}$ (linear variation from 2.3 to $3.1\,M_{\odot}$, linear variation in logarithmic space from 3.2 to $40\,M_{\odot}$) and the orbital period from $0.04 -10\,{\rm{d}}$ (linear variation in logarithmic space).
 In \ref{fig:MassTransferCase_Supplement}, we present various interactions of our modeling for different initial values of helium star mass and orbital period (see detailed descriptions in Supplements).